kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda7-bpmn.md

 ??? warning "Experimental module"

-    **Experimental** module is fully working and tested, but requires additional approbation and usage analytics, for this reason, API may potentially undergo minor changes before fully stable.
+    The **experimental** module is fully working and tested, but requires additional usage validation and analysis.

-Module for connecting a BPMN process workflow engine based on [Camunda 7](https://docs.camunda.org/manual/7.21/)
+    Therefore, the `API` may receive minor changes before full readiness.

+The module connects an embedded [Camunda 7](https://docs.camunda.org/manual/7.21/) engine for executing `BPMN` processes inside a Kora application.
+It creates and configures `ProcessEngine`, connects it to a `JDBC` data source, registers delegates from the application graph, deploys `BPMN` / `FORM` / `DMN` resources from `classpath`, and adds execution telemetry.

 ## Dependency { #dependency }